apptainer/singularity-userdocs/index.rst

 ==========

-Welcome to the Singularity User Guide!
+Welcome to the apptainer User Guide!

-This guide aims to give an introduction to Singularity, brief installation instructions, and cover topics relevant to users building and running containers.
+This guide aims to give an introduction to apptainer, brief installation instructions, and cover topics relevant to users building and running containers.

-For a detailed guide to installation and configuration, please see the separate Admin Guide for this version of Singularity at `<\{admindocs\}/>`__.
+For a detailed guide to installation and configuration, please see the separate Admin Guide for this version of apptainer at `<\{admindocs\}/>`__.